ShohelAlMahmudDev/SmartShop/README.md

-Smart Shop is shoping cart project. development has begin. all the microservices are coming soon
+Smart Shop is shoping cart project. development has begin. only one microservice has been developed all the microservices are coming soon